poohlt/inter-tab/README.md

 ```

 ### Events and handlers
 All events are private at the current stage of development.
 The only way to access events is through an event handler.
-Two event handlers are provided by the API:
+Three event handlers are provided by the API:

 #### onBroadcast(data):
 Called when a tab receieves a broadcast. `data` is the key-value pair in the arguments of `broadcast` method.